 The initial response to a report from a child is important.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
+The school has a zero-tolerance policy on this type of behaviour and would not be passed off as "banter" or "having a laugh".
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
 If staff have a concern about a child or a child makes a report to them, they should follow the referral process as set out above.
 As is always the case, if staff are in any doubt as to what to do they should speak to the DSL (or a Deputy).